Girls volleyball: Late bursts key in Seneca’s 25-18, 25-15 win over rival Marquette

 Seneca's Audry McNabb sends a spike past Marquette's Ava Offerman on Thursday, Sept.
 19, 2024 at Seneca High School.

-SENECA — If there happen to be a person in attendance of Thursday’s Tri-County Conference volleyball match between Marquette and Seneca that was unaware of the rivalry, the first point was telling.
+SENECA – If there happened to be a person in attendance at Thursday’s Tri-County Conference volleyball match between Marquette and Seneca who was unaware of the rivalry, the first point was telling.

-The near minute long rally on the opening serve saw both the Crusaders and Fighting Irish take turns making sensational diving plays to keep the ball up and the point alive as large student sections on both sides became louder and louder.
+The near minutelong rally on the opening serve saw both the Crusaders and Fighting Irish take turns making sensational diving plays to keep the ball in play and the point alive as large student sections on both sides became louder and louder.

-From there the teams battled to 13 ties before the hosts pulled away late for a 25-18 win.
-Then Seneca broke things open mid-second set with a seven-point run to eventually close out the tilt with a 25-15 triumph.
+From there, the teams battled to 13 ties before the hosts pulled away late for a 25-18 win.
+Then Seneca broke things open mid-second set with a seven-point run to close out the tilt with a 25-15 triumph.

-It was the Fighting Irish’s 11 straight win and improved them to 16-2 overall and 4-0 in league play.
-The Crusaders, who came into the match winners of five straight and eight of their last nine, fell to 8-5 and 2-2.
+It was the Fighting Irish’s 11th-straight win and improved their record to 16-2 overall and 4-0 in league play.
+The Crusaders, who came into the match winners of five straight and eight of their past nine, fell to 8-5 and 2-2.

 Marquette's Avery Durdan blocks a spike from Seneca's Audry McNabb on Thursday, Sept.
 19, 2024 at Seneca High School.

 Seneca senior Audry McNabb led the way with nine kills, six in the second set, while Lainie Olson recorded 18 assists.
-Franki Meyers added four kills, Tessa Krull, Graysen Provance, Brooklyn Sheedy three kills apiece and Lauryn Barla a pair of aces.
+Franki Meyers added four kills; Tessa Krull, Graysen Provance, and Brooklyn Sheedy three kills apiece; and Lauryn Barla a pair of aces.

 “Audry stepped up big for us tonight and just did what she does.
 Laine did a great job of understanding who had the hot hand and made sure whoever that was got an attack.
 I really thought our defense, led by Alyssa Zellers, was pretty solid all night long.”